 Eat it like you would apple sauce, serve it over pancakes, serve it IN pancakes, or add it to your plain yogurt.
-You can even serve it on top of crackers and cheddar cheese.
+You can even serve it on top of crackers and cheddar cheese or use it as a condiment for sausage and egg sandwiches or on a mouthwatering cheeseburger.
 Whatever you do, I know that you’ll be coming back for more.

 - 5 cups apple sauce

 1.Clean and cut your crab apples, removing all stems, cores, and blossom ends.